pbojinov/request-ip/README.md

 ## Building

-Compiles the current ES6 code to ES5 using Babel.
+Compiles the current Typescript code to Javascript .

 ```
 npm build